The Path of Recovery

 What Does Work:

-- Taking responsibility for getting help
+- Taking responsibility for the problem

 - Letting go of shame associated with pornography addiction